SteveOGallagher/ultimate-banner-builder/README.md

 # ultimate-banner-builder
-A banner build template for creating DoubleClick banners which also works to generate static Google Display Network versions.
-This build template assumes that you will be building a dynamic DoubleClick banner as standard.

-## Setup:
+This is a banner building application for creating any combination of DoubleClick banners, Dynamic DoubleClick banners, as well as single or multiple non-DoubleClick versions.

+## Setup your local environment:
 - clone the repo
+- navigate to the project's root directory which contains the file Gulpfile.js
+- sudo `npm install gulp -g` to ensure you have Gulp installed.
 - run `npm i` to install all necessary packages locally
-- sudo `npm install gulp -g` to ensure you have Gulp installed.

 # Workflow for building the banners
-### 1. Create the Master
+## 1. Create the Master
-- In the 'sizes.json' file's `dimensions` array, enter the dimensions of the 'Master' ad size and save the file (leave GDN set to false).
+### In the 'sizes.json' file's `dimensions` array, enter the dimensions of the 'Master' ad size and save the file (leave GDN set to false).
 - Run `npm run generate` (This creates the 'src' folder structure where you will build the Master version)
 - Run `gulp` (This creates the 'prod' output folder structure where the final ad files will be automatically served)
 - Edit the code in the src folder to create the final working version of the Master ad size.